ues-io/uesio/README.md

 // the watcher jobs running in background in parallel.
 // For killing all of them, do run `killall node`
 ```

+As a side note, the npm script, `dev` does include this `watch-all` npm script.

 # Uesio apps deployment